Creamy New England Gluten Free Clam Chowder

 Before You Dive In – Prep: Please read!

-- Prepare fresh clams if not using canned – see Notes below
+- Prepare (steam) fresh clams if using – see Notes below

 - If using canned clams, separate juice and strain into a separate bowl or measuring cup